Posts

 Image

-At the end of the last post, I described the reasons from the slow demise of Champion landscapes and the failing agriculture and dramatic fall in population in the 1300s.
-Recovery took a long time but it wasn't all bad news.
-Over time it all led to two major and more positive changes in rural society.
+At the end of the last post, I described the slow demise of Champion landscapes, the failing agriculture and the dramatic fall in population in the 1300s.
+Recovery took a long time but led to major and more positive changes in rural society.
 Firstly, the reduced workforce was in a position to demand better wages.
 There is a visible impact of that.
-If you look at those lovely timber framed houses, the oldest usually date back to the 1400s -1500s.
-There are very few ordinary houses earlier than that.
+If you look at those lovely timber-framed houses, the oldest usually date back to the 1400s -1500s.
+You see very few ordinary houses older than that.
 (See my post on Cottages.
 Link: The Olde Country Cottage ).
 Secondly, many landlords found that they could no longer profit from using the peasantry to farm their land for them.
-Instead, they found it less troublesome and more profitable to rent out the land to others (often their former serfs) who were thus incentivised to improve their own lot.
-In fact the word 'farmer' is derived from the medieval Latin 'fir
+Instead, it was more profitable to simply rent the land out to others, often their former serfs.
+The word 'farmer' is derived from the medieval Latin 'firmarius' which is someone who rents, not farms, and the new farmers had more incentive to work to improve their lot.
+'Working f...